Skip to main content

 Step 4: Approach the Right Cloud Partner

-After you have considered creating a cloud disaster recovery plan, the next step should be to look for a trusted cloud service provider that will help in the deployment.
+After you have considered creating a cloud disaster recovery plan, the next step should be to find a trusted cloud service provider to help with the deployment.

 If you plan to use the full replication in the Cloud, then you would like to consider the following factors to assess an ideal cloud provider: